 We are continually reviewing and developing the curriculum as a staff with the intention of improving children’s learning.

-The Curriculum Committee of the Governing body is responsible for monitoring the way the school curriculum is implemented.
+The Teaching and Learning Committee of the Governing body is responsible for monitoring the way the school curriculum is implemented.
 This includes reviews of specific subject policies in line with the school’s monitoring and evaluation schedule.

 The impact we are aiming for is to raise standards across the school (applying their English and Maths skills to foundation subjects in the wider curriculum) and our aim includes an increase in enjoyment for what the children are learning and relevance for the children to help them in the future.
 We encourage them to make connections between what they are learning to have full impact.